a radically open call to artists.

 Your donations can be tax deductible.
 Thank you.

-And newly painted benches!
+Newly painted benches!

-A huge thank to the creative artists from p:ear.
-The artists were invited to come out and paint 2 bus benches outside Just Bob, 2403 NE Alberta Street. p:ear builds community, offers support and creates opportunities for young people moving through and beyond homelessness.
+A huge thank to the creative artists from P:ear.
+The artists were invited to come out and paint 2 bus benches outside Just Bob, 2403 NE Alberta Street.
+P:ear builds community, offers support and creates opportunities for young people moving through and beyond homelessness.

 The Restoration of ‘Black Pride’